OLAP vs OLTP: What Data Engineering Interviewers Test

 GROUP BY region, product_category, DATE_TRUNC('month', order_date)

-This query scans millions of rows but only needs 4 columns out of a potentially wide orders table.
-On a columnar OLAP system, it reads only region, product_category, order_date, revenue, and customer_id.
-On a row-oriented OLTP system, it reads every column of every matching row.
-The OLAP system also benefits from columnar compression and vectorized execution, processing batches of values in a single CPU instruction.
-On a 500M-row table, this might take 3 seconds on Snowflake and 45 minutes on PostgreSQL.
+ORDER BY total_revenue DESC;Scans millions of rows but only needs 4-5 columns.
+On columnar OLAP: reads only the needed columns, benefits from columnar compression and vectorized execution.
+On a row-oriented OLTP: reads every column of every matching row.
+On a 500M-row table, 3 seconds on Snowflake vs 45 minutes on PostgreSQL.

 SELECT *